-Healthy body, spirit and mind are just a few simple habits away.
+A healthy body, spirit, and mind are just a few simple habits away.

-I know this, because over the years I have gathered up the following, in a quest for balance throughout the day.
-On their own, they have incredible impact.
+I know this because over the years I have gathered up the following, in a quest for balance throughout the day.
+On their own, they have an incredible impact.
 Together, these habits create a fertile bed for a life well-lived.

 As a general rule, I wake up quite optimistic.
 Do my habits have anything to do with my exuberant view of mornings?
-Do they help me tackle the day with vigour and enthusiasm?
+Do they help me tackle the day with vigor and enthusiasm?

 I daresay yes!
 They are like old friends to me now, my foundation for a productive and mindful day.